 The route continues through Albuquerque, New Mexico, where you can do your Breaking Bad pilgrimage or detour to the secret lab in Los Alamos where the first atom bomb was made.

 Then, before hitting the bright lights of LA, you’ve miles of epic, cactus-filled Arizona desert to plough through.

 Bookended by two of America’s most fascinating cities, the Pacific Coast Highway wobbles slowly down the California coast and crams in a huge variety of sights.

 Laidback Santa Cruz has rickety old-world rollercoasters on the beach front, Monterey Bay offers brilliant whale and dolphin watching, while the Big Sur stretch is all thick forest one side and moody, empty beaches the other.

 One key stop, about halfway down, is Hearst Castle.
 Built for the great newspaper baron, it’s one of the most expensive homes ever built and a treasure chest of statues and furnishings pilfered from all over Europe.

 Try a wine-tasting tour around Santa Barbara before heading into LA via the Baywatch beaches of Malibu.

-Presuming the entire holiday budget hasn’t been blown on the Vegas roulette wheels, head north into Utah and Zion National Park.
+Presuming the entire holiday budget hasn’t been blown on the Vegas during the roulette wheels of your Las Vegas holiday, head north into Utah and Zion National Park.
 The first of five such parks strung across the south of the state, it has striking red rock cliffs, deep canyon lookouts and incredible rim-hugging roads.